tvtaerum/cGANs_housekeeping/README.md

 		layer.trainable = True
 	d_model.summary()
 ```
-Matters are made slightly more complicated if I want to be able to make the embedding layers trainable=False once training is complete but add other images to the training.
+Setting the layers on an individual basis may seem overly detailed but it is a reminder that, in some circumstances, there are layers which need to be set to trainable-False.

 ### 3.  are there non-random initialization values that can be useful?
-I have found no reason to believe that normal like distributions of random values are better than uniform distributions of random values.
-A small investigation on that issue indicated that leptokurtic distributions were poorest in generating good images.
-In general statistical analysis using normal distributions, those values which are furthest away from the centroid provide the greatest amount of information.
-Do we really believe this when generating images?
+While the use of normal like distributions may be useful, there is no reason to believe that other distributions will not work.
+A small investigation on my part suggested that leptokurtic distributions were poorest in generating good images.
 For most of the results discussed here, I use a bounded 100-dimensional space and there is no reason that I am aware of for fine tuning centroid values as opposed to values at the upper and lower extremes.
 ```Python
 def generate_latent_points(latent_dim, n_samples, cumProbs, n_classes=4):
 	# print("generate_latent_points: ", latent_dim, n_samples)